House Does Not Sell

 brightness factor of your rooms by adding brighter bulbs (if appropriate),

-installing extra fixtures, or by placing accent lamps or cabinet lighting
+installing extra fixtures, or placing accent lamps or cabinet lighting

-lift your blinds.
+throughout the room.
+Pulling back heavy curtains and lifting your blinds is an even more straightforward fix.
 Trimming low-hanging branches from nearby trees can also

 help.